-Assessment of the operational risk is performed through event/instance analysis on the basis of criteria included in its risk management policy framework.
+Assessment of the operational recording the the transfer analysis on the basis of criteria included in its risk management policy framework.
 The management of operational risks in the three infrastructural elements namely: People, Systems and Processes of the Company.

 The approach for operational risk followed is same as used in regulatory return.
 Since, the budgeted position of the Company is growing, the capital charge allocated for regulatory purposes is considered to be the best representative of its appetite.